Send notifications to your React-native apps via the Expo API directly from the Strapi admin panel.

 Expo-notifications is a Strapi plugin that allows a Strapi user to send notifications via the Expo API directly from the Strapi admin panel.
 Typical use case: you have a react-native app connected to Strapi and you wish to notify your users about some newly published content without leaving the CMS.

-For the moment, the notification object is dead simple - a title and a subtitle.
-It might improve in the future.
+For the moment, the notification object is dead simple - a title, a subtitle and a Strapi entry as json data.

 The plugin expects a list of expoPushTokens in order to know where to send the notifications.
 So the set-up will consist in getting those tokens from the mobile app, storing them into Strapi and then gather the correct credentials.